 Interest rate swaps and interest rate caps can be effective hedge tools to minimize interest rate risk.
 However, in order to use these tools effectively, a borrower needs trustworthy advice to select the right hedge tool and to negotiate attractive terms and competitive pricing.
-As an independent advisor, DAG puts your interests first.
-DAG understands your hedging objectives holistically, and recommends an optimal hedge structure with the most favorable terms and pricing.
+As an independent advisor, DerivGroup puts your interests first.
+DerivGroup understands your hedging objectives holistically, and recommends an optimal hedge structure with the most favorable terms and pricing.

 What Is an Interest Rate Swap?

 A standard interest rate swap is a contract between a borrower and a lender.
 The agreement sets out the terms for exchanging an existing variable rate loan structure with a fixed rate structure, or for exchanging a fixed rate loan structure with a variable rate structure.
 Variable rate loans and fixed rate loans have inherent advantages and disadvantages, depending on the current state and future outlook of the interest rate market.

 DerivGroup helps you determine whether an interest rate swap is a necessary component your overall hedging program.
 If so, DerivGroup helps you select the right interest rate swap based on your needs and objectives.
 Then DerivGroup sits on your side of the negotiating table, helping you win the best pricing and terms from your bank, or finding you a better deal elsewhere.
 In fact, DerivGroup supports you throughout the negotiation and execution process, and can also provide hedge accounting during the life of the interest rate swap.

 For in-depth analysis of Interest Rate Swaps, please see the following DerivGroup white papers:

 - “Choosing a Swap Rate: Swaps vs. the ‘True’ Cost of LIBOR”